VA3HDL/hamdashboard/README.md

 [FFX ARES](https://kq4dne.github.io/hamdash/hamdash.html)  -- User submitted live dashboard by Sandy KQ4DNE for ARES

 ### Instructions:
-1. Just download the files from the Github repository (hamdash.html, config.js, and wheelzoom.js) and keep them together on the same folder.
+1. Just download the files from the Github repository (hamdash.html, and wheelzoom.js and the config/ folder).
-2. Open hamdash.html with any browser of your preference and you done.
+2. Copy the config.js.sample file to a new file, config.js, within the config directory.
 3. With any text editor (like Notepad) you can change the source images (can be more than one per box) or the menu options from the config.js file.
+4. Open hamdash.html with any browser of your preference and you done.

 [YouTube - Configuration instructions contributed by Jason KM4ACK](https://youtu.be/9ZZXg60tN-o)